Splunk UBA APP

 Splunk User Behavior Analytics

-Splunk User Behavior Analytics (Splunk UBA) extends the Splunk platform by creating multidimensional behavior baselines around users, service accounts, devices and applications, and then executing unsupervised machine learning algorithms to generate anomalies and threats.
+Splunk UBA APP extends the Splunk platform by creating multidimensional behavior baselines around users, service accounts, devices and applications, and then executing unsupervised machine learning algorithms to generate anomalies and threats.

 Splunk UBA works in conjunction with Splunk Enterprise and Splunk Enterprise Security (Splunk ES) to automate the detection of: